FrenchKit/FrenchKitCodeOfConduct/README.md

 However if, for the sake of ethics, we need to stand against what we do not appreciate or tolerate, here is our own code:
 - Be respectful of **everyone**
 - Understand that resources you will find at the events are meant for sharing, and not for your sole consumption.
 That includes drinks, food, seats and common spaces
 - Be respectful of speakers' work.
-Preparing a talk demands effort, and they do not deserve puns, ringing phones, chatting, sleeping or any behaviour that may cause nuisance to their presentation.
+Preparing a talk demands effort, and they do not deserve puns, ringing phones, chatting, sleeping or any behaviour that may cause nuisances to their presentation.
 Please be supportive.
 - Do not give your opinion about something you do not know
 - Make constructive feedback
 - Understand that staff is not there to serve you but, rather, to help you